jspaezp/mkquartodocs/CONTRIBUTING.md

 All checks will run again when you generate your commit with pre-commit and will ask you to add the files again before generating the commit.

+## Coding standards

+Most of the standards are enforced automatically but ...

+1. `black` for style
+1. `isort` for import sorting
+1. `flake8` for basic linting
+1. `pylint` for additional linting
+1. `numpydoc` for docstrings
+1. `mdformat` for markdown document formatting